ylogx/CoTO/README.md

 ## Run
-Before running the application, fill your required details in the `.env` file.
-See `coto/data.py` for the required fields.
+Before running the application, use the template file by running `cp .env.tpl .env`.
+Fill your required details in the `.env` file.
+These will be used to fill field on the appointment website.

 To run the automation for booking a new appointment slot, use: